 Find your ideal clients, start productive conversations, and make the sale.

-Note: This is a chapter from our new growth hacking book, “Dr Growth.”
-This is only one of more than 15 chapters that read exactly like this.
+Note: This is a chapter from my growth hacking book, “Dr Growth.”
+This is only one of more than dozens of chapters that read exactly like this.

 Hope you guys enjoy.
 Would love to hear some feedback from peeps after they try this strategy for themselves.

 How to Growth Hack Your Business Using LinkedIn